10 Clean Eating Basics

 The combination of protein and complex carbos maintains energy levels, prolongs digestion, and decreases the release of sugar into the blood stream.
 This keeps insulin levels steady and slows down the carbohydrate to fat conversion process in the body.

 Water needs to be your main drink of choice.
-It is the essential nutrient in every bodily function.
+It is the essential nutrient in every bodily and brain function.
 Alcohol, juices, and colas are all non-essential and hold little nutritive value.
-If you’re not sure if you’ve had enough water, just look at your urine.
-You’ve consumed enough if it is clear to light yellow.
-And, the more active you are, the more water you’ll need.
+If you are not sure if you have consumed enough water, look at your urine.
+You have consumed enough if it is clear to light yellow.
+And, the more active you are, the more water you will need.

 While soda may be the hardest item to eliminate from your current diet, you will do yourself a big favor by saying ‘goodbye’.
-Regular soda contains an average of four tablespoons of sugar, a killer to any healthy lifestyle.
+Regular soda contains an average of four tablespoons of sugar, a killer to any healthy and clean eating lifestyle.
 Diet soda contains artificial sugars which are difficult for the body to digest and process.
 Try alternatives such as Beachbody's Bevvy, sparking water, and non-sweet teas full of herbs and adaptogens.

 Not all fat is bad.
 You just need to know which ones to eat and which ones to avoid.
-Only unsaturated fats make the clean eating healthy list.
-While you don’t want to eat them in excess, you’ll want to consume plant based fats including olive, flax, sunflower, and avocado oil.
+Consume plant based fats including olive, flax, sunflower, and avocado oil.
 Nuts also provide essential fats good for the brain and body.

 Portion control remains a tough issue for most of us.
 We tend to forget one serving of a lean protein is the size of the palm of our hand.
 Super-sizing and ‘all you can eat’ inevitably leads to weight gain.
 Re-learn serving sizes by measuring and weighing foods until you get the hang of it.